seblm/djspiewak-thread-pools/README.md

     HTTP/1.1 200 OK
     ```

- 3. Measure the thing with some blocking IO:
+ 3. (Seb) Measure the thing with some blocking IO:

     ```scala
     object ThreadPoolsHttpServer extends App with Log with PerformanceResults {